Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Low-energy excitations around the one-third plateau

-{\it Low-energy {excitations} around the one-third plateau.} Here, we examine the low-energy {excitations} around the plateau by using LOBCG method~\cite{LOBCG}.
+Here, we examine the low-energy {excitations} around the plateau by using LOBCG method~\cite{LOBCG}.
 In the inset of Fig.~3(a), we show the lowest 128 eigenvalues for the {27 site} cluster and the lowest 16 eigenenergies for the {36 site} cluster around the plateau.
-Irrespective of the system sizes, we find large {density of states} exists just below the plateau, i.e., $m=7/27$ ($m=10/36$) for the 27 (36) {site} clusters.
-For the {27 site} clusters, all the 128 eigenenergies exist within $0.2J$ from the ground states.
-In sharp contrast to this, {the density of states} is small just above the plateau [$m=11/27$ (27 sites) and $m=14/36$ (36 sites)]. {We note that the large density of states is consistent with the anomalous steep magnetization process just below the plateau, which is pointed out in the previous study~\cite{Nakano2010,Sakai_PRB2011,Nakano2014}.}
+Irrespective of the system sizes, we find a large density of states exists just below the plateau, i.e., $m=7/27$ ($m=10/36$) for the 27 (36) {site} clusters. {We define the density of states as the {number of eigenstates per unit energy $J$}. {As we show, we confirm that the slope of the magnetization curve (susceptibility) is proportional to the density of states, i.e., $\frac{\partial m}{\partial h}\propto {\rm(density~of~states)}$}} For the {27 site} clusters, all the 128 eigenenergies exist within $0.2J$ from the ground states.
+In sharp contrast to this, {the density of states} is small just above the plateau [$m=11/27$ (27 sites) and $m=14/36$ (36 sites)]. {We note that the large density of states is consistent with the anomalous steep magnetization process just below the plateau, which is pointed out in the previous studies~\cite{Nakano2010,Sakai_PRB2011,Nakano2014}.} {This can be rephrased as the difference of the degeneracy induces the ramp structure in the magnetization process~\cite{Nakano2010}, i.e., the large degeneracy below the plateau induces the steep change in the magnetization and small degeneracy above the plateau induces the small {slope in magnetization process}.}

 {To see how the asymmetric low-energy {excitations} affect the finite-temperature magnetization process, we plot the magnetic field dependence of the low-energy spectrum $\tilde{E}(m,h)=E(m)-h(m-1/3)$ in Fig.~3(a).
-Because the degeneracy between different $m$ sectors, i.e., $m=1/3$ and $m=7/27$, exists around the lower end point of the plateau $h/J\sim0.8$, the different magnetizations can be easily mixed by the finite-temperature effects.
-This is the reason why the plateau is destroyed around $h/J\leq0.9$ even at the lowest temperature $T/J=0.05$.
-In contrast to that, around higher end point of the plateau ($h/J\sim1.2$), the degeneracy is weak and the magnetization plateau is robust against the finite-temperature effects.}
+Because the degeneracy between different $m$ sectors, i.e., $m=1/3$ and $m=7/27$, exists around the lower endpoint of the plateau $h/J\sim0.8$, the different magnetizations can be easily mixed by the finite-temperature effects. {We also point out that $m=5/27$ can largely affect the lower bound of the plateau as shown in Fig.~3(a).} This is the reason why the plateau is destroyed around $h/J\leq0.9$ even at the lowest temperature $T/J=0.05$.
+In contrast to that, around the higher endpoint of the plateau ($h/J\sim1.2$), the degeneracy is weak and the magnetization plateau is robust against the finite-temperature effects.}